crisislab-platform/ingest-deno/readme.md

 npm run build
 ```
 You may need to install Node.js and npm first.
+### Running on Massey VM
+The `ingest` user has been setup for running the ingest server.
+Ask Ben or Zade for the password.
+It's been given sudo privileges for just `service ingest-deno *` commands as well.
 ## Troubleshooting
 ### Deno was not found
 Make sure you have Deno installed and that it is in your PATH.
 If you're running as root, such as in a service, it will not be in your PATH by default.
 You can either add it to your PATH or run the server as your user.